 (stump shade) to ensure the proper end result.

-From the Desk of Johanna Podkowa, VP Lab Operations, M.D.T.
+From the Desk of Johanna Podkowa, President, M.D.T.

 During this interesting and unprecedented time in dentistry,

 we realize the necessity of choosing the right lab partner